 In this case, the more business you bring to a bank, then the more special features you may receive.
 For example, some banks offer advantages according to the balance on your savings, checking or loan accounts.
 Others give you discounts on loans when your monthly payments are automatically deducted from one of their checking accounts.
-Your goal is to get the most out of your relationship with your new bank.
-Therefore, you will want to make sure that your new accounts are a part of your total financial package and they reflect your everyday needs.
+Your goal is to get the most out of your relationship with your new bank by making sure your accounts are a part of your total financial package and reflect your everyday needs.

 Online and Mobile App Banking Options

-Writing checks and paying bills are the last things that you want to be concerned with when planning a move.
-So why not do your banking by phone or from your computer?
-Most banks offer options such as telephone, online, mobile app and text message banking services that allow you to conveniently access and view your personal account information or activity 24/7.
+pay bills 24/7 from anywhere.
 Also consider the strength of online encryption the bank has implemented for your security.
 Some banks also offer an app that sends you an alert and allows you to decide when you want your debit and credit card available for use.

-These services are designed to let you check your account balance, review account activity, transfer funds between accounts, and pay monthly bills anywhere.
-By using online and mobile app banking options, you can easily pre-authorize your regular monthly bills, such as a car or mortgage payment, so that they are always paid without worry.
+By using online and mobile app banking options, you can also easily pre-authorize your regular monthly bills, such as a car or mortgage payment, so that they are always paid without worry.
 This way, your monthly bills are taken care of in a safe and timely manner while you are in transit or still trying to get settled in with the move.

 Of course, you still will need to verify your bank statements and bills each month and make sure that your finances are in good order.

 Try direct deposit to avoid worrying about paychecks getting lost or not being forwarded to you in the mail.
-In addition, you won’t have to find time between unpacking boxes to run to the bank just to make a deposit.
 If your employer offers direct deposit, take advantage of this valuable service and have your paycheck deposited directly into your bank account.
 Check with any other income sources (e.g., social security benefits or investment dividends) to see if they offer direct deposit.
-You’ll save yourself quite a bit of time and have peace of mind knowing your funds are secure.

 Keep in mind that this information is only a general guideline to help you with your moving experience.
 Your personal financial family may require more (or less) planning than what is discussed here.
 Seeking the advice of your financial advisor and planning ahead can help to ensure that your move goes smoothly and according to schedule.